min2ha/ukwa-site/content/target/48193/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Access to single market 'not on sale'

 The UK will be unable to buy privileged access to the single market after it leaves the EU, says one of the top UK officials to have worked in Brussels.